teambit/docs/docs/getting-started/introduction.md

 title: Introduction
 ---

-## Bit modularizes the development of modern web applications
+## Develop modular web applications together in a fast and scalable way

-The modern web makes components its first class citizens.
-Yet many modern web projects are still built in a monolithic way, where different features and the developers who build them are tightly coupled to each other.
+While the modern web makes components its first class citizens, many modern web projects are still being built in a cumbersome monolithic way, as different features and the developers who build them are tightly coupled to each other.

-Bit lets you build large web applications through scopes of components, which can be independently developed, owned, and updated independently by different people.
-Components are continuously integrated together in build-time to build larger modular web applications.
+Bit modularizes the development of modern web applications to make it better.

 **Imagine** many teams working together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
 Each team develops their own [scope](https://harmony-docs.bit.dev/docs/scope/overview) of the components required to deliver their feature or service including UI, backend, modules and anything else - and everyone can easily find and use components by other teams.
 Each component is independently developed, built, tested, and made available to consume.